learn-compsci/mathematical-techniques/content/Unit 7.md

 ![[graph-bip-4.svg]]

 The graph on the left is bipartite.
 Why?
-Put nodes $A, B$ in set $X$, and nodes $B, C, E$ in set $Y$.
+Put nodes $A, D$ in set $X$, and nodes $B, C, E$ in set $Y$.
 Then the only edges are crossing between set $X$ and $Y$.
 To make it obvious, we can shift the nodes around a little bit so that the nodes in $X$ are on the left, and nodes in $Y$ are on the right.

 Also if you're curious, could we have done $X = \{A, D, E\}$ and $Y  = \{B, C\}$ instead?
 The answer is yes!